Eureka 36 Gen2 Standing Desk Converter Review

 [NOTE: As an upgrade to Eureka's 36 GEN1 model, the 36 GEN2 includes 1) a ledge to retain your keyboard, 2) plastic covers and end caps to cover exposed hardware, 3) a more robust crossmember plate for added stability while in motion, 4) a slightly reduced footprint to accommodate 24″-deep desks, 5) taupe color option with a soft textured finish, and 6) a reengineered gas strut system for a smoother lift process.]

-While iMovR+Eureka’s 36 Gen2 may come in at a price point higher than similar products such as iMovR’s ZipLift+ and Flexispot’s Classic series, it does offer top-tier build quality that is not found on many standing desk converters.
+While Eureka’s 36 Gen2 may come in at a price point higher than similar products such as iMovR’s ZipLift+ and Flexispot’s Classic series, it does offer top-tier build quality that is not found on many standing desk converters.
 Its silent gas strut lift mechanism, deep work surface, stability, unlimited height stops, and variety of finish options are impressive features.
 Coming in at 10 to 20 lbs heavier than other units in its category know that you're paying for a lot of what makes a tank a tank—plenty of steel.
-This baby is really built to last, and if that's important to you then springing the extra $100 or so for this unit should be a simple decision.
+This baby is really built to last, although the three year warranty is a bit disappointing.

 What distinguishes it most from other pneumatic models like the ZipLift is its extra-deep keyboard tray that makes it easy to use your laptop for typing (and as an extra monitor) and still fit on a 24″-deep desktop.
 The trade-off is no ergonomic tilt feature for the keyboard tray as you'll only find on a ZipLift.
 If you plan to use your laptop for typing, and you want the highest quality standing desk converter, this is the best model we can currently recommend.